Visiting research students

 1) Visiting Research (VRes) Student for less than or up to twelve weeks, you will not be charged a fee and are not subject to the university’s English language entry requirements;

-2) Visiting Research (VRes) Student for more than twelve weeks and up to and including twelve months, you will be charged a flat rate which will be £650 in session 2017/18.
+2) Visiting Research (VRes) Student for more than twelve weeks and up to and including twelve months, you will be charged a flat rate which will be £690 in session 2018/19 (£730 in 2019/20 academic year).
 You will be subject to the university’s English language entry requirements.
 Further information regarding this is noted below.

 All visiting students who attend the University for more than two weeks must be recorded on the University’s student record system, EUCLID.